Menu

 BTI partners with local businesses and non-profit organisations to undertake and publish research.

-Head of Postgraduate Studies Dr Nikki Kiyimba, in collaboration with trauma expert colleagues in the UK, has just published ‘Discourses of Psychological Trauma (2022)’.
+Former Head of Postgraduate Studies, Dr Nikki Kiyimba, in collaboration with trauma expert colleagues in the UK, recently published, ‘Discourses of Psychological Trauma (2022)’.

 This will be a key text in the course ‘Identity and Trauma’, led by Dr Simon Webb, which is part of our new Postgraduate Certificate in Responding to Trauma.